Yaz-mie/ESMENDA-PYTHON-EXP1/README.md

 **Notes**
 - `sorted(text)` splits the string into characters and sorts them.
 - `"".join(...)` stitches the sorted characters back into a string.
+- These print lines are there to test if the function works correctly.

 ---